-15(4) The Council may charge a tariff as payment for the delivery of a reminder in subsection (1), as determined by the Council in terms of section 75A (2) of the Municipal Systems Act.
+16(4) The Council may charge a tariff as payment for the delivery of a reminder in subsection (1), as determined by the Council in terms of section 75A (2) of the Municipal Systems Act.

-16. LETTER OF DEMAND
+17. Letter of Demand

-16(1) The Council may cause to be delivered to a Customer who is in arrears with payment in terms of a Municipal Account, a letter demanding payment of such arrear amount on or before a date specified in such letter of demand.
+17(1) The Council may cause to be delivered to a Customer who is in arrears with payment in terms of a Municipal Account, a letter demanding payment of such arrear amount on or before a date specified in such letter of demand.